 Message disposition notifications are requested by including a Disposition-Notification-To header in the message.
-Further information to be used by the recipient's UA in generating the MDN may be provided by including Original-Recipient and/or Disposition-Notification-Options headers in the message.
+Further information to be used by the recipient's MUA in generating the MDN may be provided by also including Original-Recipient and/or Disposition-Notification-Options headers in the message.

-2.1 The Disposition-Notification-To Header
+2.1.
+The Disposition-Notification-To Header

-A request that the receiving user agent issue message disposition notifications is made by placing a Disposition-Notification-To header into the message.
-The syntax of the header, using the ABNF of RFC 822 [2], is mdn-request-header = "Disposition-Notification-To" ":" 1#mailbox
+A request for the receiving user agent to issue message disposition notifications is made by placing a Disposition-Notification-To header into the message.
+The syntax of the header is